AADR Logo

 SPECIAL NEEDS: No

-HOME W/ SMALL CHILDREN: Children 10 years and up who respect a dog's space
+HOME W/ SMALL CHILDREN: No, 13 years old and older.

 HOME W/ OTHER DOGS: MALE: Yes FEMALE: Yes